coderefinery/coderefinery.org/content/privacy-policy.md

 ## Who has access to the personally identifiable information?

-- CodeRefinery team members have access to personally identifiable information provided upon workshop sign-up, "notify-me" sign-up, subscribing to our newsletter, sending inquiry to support@coderefinery.org, and attendance in online/in-person workshops.
+- CodeRefinery team members have access to personally identifiable information provided upon workshop sign-up, subscribing to our newsletter, sending inquiry to support@coderefinery.org, and attendance in online/in-person workshops.